AGranosik/poker/README.md

 ---
 Solution contains only pure domain code. **It's not possible to launch in any way.**
-It is not stored or save in any way.
-It's pure Domain code wihtou any User Interface.
+Data is not stored or saved in any way.
+It's pure Domain code wihtout any User Interface.